History of the Opera

 Instrumentation: 2 flutes (1 doubling on piccolo), oboe (doubling on English horn), Bb clarinet, bassoon, harp, piano, harpsichord, mandolin, violins I & II (including solo violin), violas, violoncellos, double basses.
 Percussion battery: timpani, bass drum, tenor drum, woodblock, cymbals, triangle, ratchet, whistle, slapstick, tubular bells.
 (An electronic keyboard could substitute for piano/harpsichord if necessary.)

 Performance time: Total performance time is approximately 2 hours, 30 minutes.

 Score: Copies of the orchestral score are available for review on request.
 Total length: 893 pages.
-Excerpts from the score may be viewed online at the American Music Center website.
+A review score may be requested by writing to the composer.

 Budget: Monte Blotto is designed to be a low-budget opera and makes no pretensions otherwise.
 Because of allusions to other operas in the libretto, it would be entirely appropriate to borrow costumes and sets from other productions with only modest modifications.
 Juxtaposing anachronistic elements also is acceptable (for instance, using a modified Hansel and Gretel set with a bridge from Madama Butterfly for Tolkien Jew’s hut scene would add to the humor.)
 Outside of the four principals, the other roles may “borrow” chorus members for their parts.
 Costuming for the Three Musketeers and Brünhilde, of course, are ready-made for borrowed roles.